-What is the difference between spotting and bleeding in pregnancy?
+Difference between spotting and bleeding

 - Blood that is visible on your underwear or the toilet paper when you wipe after urinating.